 In 2001, the European Commission (EC 2001) proposed the first EU-wide quantitative target to reduce deaths by 50% by 2010 and carried out a road safety action programme (EC 2003).
-While the target was not fully met, its impact on road safety progress was significant and a 43% reduction in deaths was achieved.
+While the target was not fully met, its impact on road safety progress has been significant.
+(See later section 5.2 for specific road safety outcomes.)
+The target and actions in the Road Safety Action Programme have helped to push road safety further up the agenda in many Member States and, following a wide range of initiatives, there has been more national target-setting.
+By the end of 2009 all EU countries(EU 27) had set measurable national targets with the exception of Germany, Malta and Luxembourg.

-The ambitious target helped to mobilise effective result-based action at local, national and EU levels.
-Most EU countries set national targets to reduce the annual number of deaths by 40% to

-50% within typically about 10 years (See Table 5).
+Road safety targets in EU Member States differ widely as to intermediate safety outcome performance, timescale and degree of challenge.
+Most EU countries aimed to reduce the annual number of deaths by 40 to 50% within typically about 10 years.
 These percentages represented an ambition to reduce the number of deaths more quickly than continuation of past trends would imply (Allsop ed., 2003).